Lan Na: Early establishment

 Mangrai, the 25th king of Ngoenyang (modern Chiang Saen) of the Lavachakkaraj dynasty, whose mother was a princess of a kingdom in Sipsongpanna ("the twelve nations"), centralized the mueangs of Ngoenyang into a unified kingdom or mandala and allied with the neighboring Phayao Kingdom.
 In 1262, Mangrai moved the capital from Ngoenyang to the newly founded Chiang Rai — naming the city after himself.
 Mangrai then expanded to the south and subjugated the Mon kingdom of Hariphunchai (centered on modern Lamphun) in 1281.
 Mangrai moved the capital several times.
 Leaving Lamphun due to heavy flooding, he drifted until settling at and building Wiang Kum Kam in 1286/7, staying there until 1292 at which time he relocated to what would become Chiang Mai.
 He founded Chiang Mai in 1296, expanding it to become the capital of Lan Na.
-Claimed territories of Mangrai's Lan Na include modern northern Thailand provinces (with exception of Phrae — which was under vassalhood of Sukhothai— and Phayao and Nan), Kengtung, Mong Nai, and Chiang Hung (modern Jinghong in Yunnan).
+Claimed territories of Mangrai's Lan Na include the modern northern Thai provinces (with exception of Phrae, which was under the vassalhood of Sukhothai, and Phayao and Nan), Kengtung, Mong Nai, and Chiang Hung (now Jinghong in Yunnan).
 He also reduced to vassaldom and received tribute from areas of modern Northern Vietnam, principally in the Black and Red river valleys, and most of Northern Laos, plus the Sipsongpanna of Yunnan where his mother originated.

 Disunity and prosperity

-Around 1311, Mangrai died and was succeeded by his second son Grama, or Jayasangrama (Khun Hham).
-He soon retired to Chiangrai and appointed his son Saen Phu as the Uparaja (Viceroy) of Chiangmai.
+Around 1311, Mangrai died and was succeeded by his second son Grama, or Chaiyasongkhram (Khun Hham).
+He soon retired to Chiangrai and appointed his son Saenphu as the Uparaja (Viceroy) of Chiangmai.
 Mangrai's youngest son, ruler of Mong Nai returned to claim the throne, occupying Haripunjaya.
-Saen Phu and his brother Nam Thuem fled to their father in Chiangrai.
-Nam Tuam succeeded in driving out their uncle, restoring Saen Phu onto the throne in 1322 or 1324.
-Saen Phu founded the city of Chiang Saen in 1325 or 1328, before he died in 1334.
-His son Kham Fu replaced him but reigned only few years, before he was succeeded by his son Pha Yu, who restored the capital to Chiang Mai again.
+Saenphu and his brother Nam Thuem fled to their father in Chiangrai.
+Nam Tuam succeeded in driving out their uncle, restoring Saenphu onto the throne in 1322 or 1324.
+Saenphu founded the city of Chiang Saen in 1325 or 1328, before he died in 1334.
+His son Khamfu replaced him but reigned only few years, before he was succeeded by his son Phayu, who restored the capital to Chiang Mai again.
 There he fortified the city and built Wat Phra Singh.

 Theravada Buddhism prospered in Lan Na during the reign of religious Kue Na who established the dhatu of Doi Suthep in 1386.
 Kue Na promoted the Lankawongse sect and invited monks from Sukhothai to replace the existing Mon Theravada that Lan Na inherited from Haripunchai.

 Lan Na enjoyed peace under Saenmuengma (which means ten thousand cities arrive — to pay tribute).
 The only disturbing event was the failed rebellion by his uncle Prince Maha Prommatat.
 Maha Prommatat requested aid from Ayutthaya.
 Borommaracha I of Ayutthaya sent his troops to invade Lan Na but was repelled.
 This was the first armed conflict between the two kingdoms.
-Lan Na faced invasions from the newly established Ming Dynasty in the reign of Sam Fang Kaen.
+Lan Na faced invasions from the newly established Ming Dynasty in the reign of Samfangkaen.